 This beautifully simple, early-18th-century silver tazza or comport is in fine and original condition.
 Finding early-18th-century sterling silver tazzas is rare, and examples in fine condition like this one are sought after.
-The centre is engraved with a family coat-of-arms, that of the XXXX family and its simplicity means it provides a number of serving purposes: petit fours, biscuits, fruit or canapés.
+Its simplicity of style and design means it provides a number of serving purposes: petit fours, biscuits, fruit or canapés.